firepress-org/themes-content/112_readiness/content_copywriting/you-rock-your-site-is-online.md

 - Add Analytics
 - etc.

 To conclude on this point, **here is my advice**: take it one step at a time.
 Don't rush things.
 Becoming a publisher and **running a website that acts like your impresario** it not a small task.
 It's a mindset that takes time even for great marketers.
-For now, don't worry at about all the options.
+For now, don't worry about all options.
-##

 <div><div style="left: 0px; width: 100%; height: 0px; position: relative; padding-bottom: 49.8853%;"><iframe src="https://giphy.com/embed/6ZW5f40T12iLS/twitter/iframe" frameborder="0" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true" style="top: 0px; left: 0px; width: 100%; height: 100%; position: absolute;"></iframe></div></div><br>

 ---